Information Technology (IT)

 IT 2500.
 Cloud Computing.
 3 Hours.

 Cloud Architecting covers the fundamentals of building IT infrastructure on Amazon Web Services and other cloud providers.
 The course is designed to teach solutions architects how to optimize the use of the Cloud by understanding cloud services and how these services fit into cloud-based solutions.
 Because architectural solutions can differ depending on industry, type of applications, and size of business, this course emphasizes best practices for the cloud, and it recommends various design patterns to help you think through the process of architecting optimal IT solutions.
 It also presents case studies throughout the course, which showcase how some cloud customers have designed their infrastructures, and the strategies and services that they implemented.
 Finally, this course also provides opportunities to build a variety of infrastructures via a guided, hands-on approach. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Discuss cloud-based concepts and terminology.
 2. Evaluate business needs and propose cloud solutions.
 3. Utilize current cloud technologies to develop and implement computing solutions.
 4. Demonstrate proficiency by passing an AWS accreditation exam.
 Course fee required.
-Prerequisites: IT 2400 (Grade C or higher).
+Prerequisites: IT 2400 (Grade C or higher) and IT 1500 (Grade C or higher).
 FA.

 IT 2700.
 Information Security.
 3 Hours.

 Required of students pursuing an Information Technology emphasis.
 Reviews current security exploits, vulnerabilities, and counter measures.
 Covers general security models and architectures, encryption and forensics. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate competency by pursuing the CompTIA Security+ certification (SY0-501).
 2. Describe the fundamentals of Information Security.
 3. Identify security vulnerabilities in networks, operating systems, and other computer-related environments.
 4. Explain the legal and ethical aspects of computer security.
 5. Respond to active and passive security attacks.
 Course fee required.
 Prerequisites: CS 1400 (Grade C or higher); AND IT 2400 (Grade C or higher).
-FA.
+FA, SP.

 IT 3001.
 Info Sys and Analytics Intermediate Career Strategies.
 1 Hour.